How Deep Will The Solar Crash Be?

 First Solar - a vertically integrated solar player - could stand to benefit significantly, on account of its track record in the Indian market and also due to its technology.
 The company's panels - which are manufactured using cadmium telluride (Cd-Te) thin film technology - experience a relatively lower level of performance degradation in hot and humid climates, making them well-suited for conditions in India.

-From SA Pro contributor EnerTuition we know that First Solar's exposure to the troubled top three solar markets (US, China, Japan) is less than 50%.
+From SA Pro contributor EnerTuition, we know that First Solar's exposure to the troubled top three solar markets (US, China, Japan) is less than 50%.
 From the same source, we also know:

 While a watt of project sale might contribute to $1 in revenues and $0.16 to $0.18 in gross margin, a watt of module sale might only contribute to $0.40-$0.45 in revenues and $0.06 to $$0.11 in gross margin.
 As a result of this dynamic, a change of mix from about 80% projects to 50% projects has the impact of reducing the blended revenues from about $0.88 per watt to $0.72 per watt.
 Similarly gross margins could compress from about $0.15 per watt to $0.12 per watt.
 On a portfolio of about 3 GW, this would imply a Gross Margin reduction of about $90M for the year.

 But he also argues that cost cutting is considerably mitigating the impact of this shift and that 2017 is likely to be the bottom of the cycle, at which First Solar is still likely to earn a decent profit.
-In the medium term, the efficiency gap with the dominant crystalline Silicon (c-Si) technology is closing and together other advantages it will have a leg up.
+In the medium term, the efficiency gap with the dominant crystalline Silicon (c-Si) technology is closing and together with other advantages, it will have a leg up.

 SunPower (NASDAQ:SPWR)

-SunPower really has had a pretty bad year, and the surprising earnings beat in the third quarter might not last as it was driven by it's power plant business that faces pretty strong headwinds.
+SunPower really has had a pretty bad year, and the surprising earnings beat in the third quarter might not last as it was driven by its power plant business that faces pretty strong headwinds.
 The strength of the company, given the high quality and conversion efficiency of their panels, should lie in residential.

-It's situation would be even a lot worse if they weren't majority (56%) owned by Total (NYSE:TOT), the French energy giant.
+Its situation would be even a lot worse if they weren't majority (56%) owned by Total (NYSE:TOT), the French energy giant.
 As SA contributor Jeff Marino explained, the implicit guarantee from Total is the reason they can borrow rather cheap.

 SA contributor Lex Acker warns us that SunPower might not (or will not) be in compliance with some if its debt covenants, although investors are perhaps lulled into not caring all that much by Total's implicit backing.